MattArnold/matt-arnold.com/src/blog/2005-07-02-linux-works.md

 original_url: 'https://nemorathwald.dreamwidth.org/65793.html'
 userpic: ''
 ---
 Victory!
-Dan DeSloover from Monroe Linux User Group has gotten 's laptop to work with the network.
+Dan DeSloover from Monroe Linux User Group has gotten cosette_valjean's laptop to work with the network.
 Ironically, I recently installed Ubuntu on it to fix the difficulty we had with getting WinXP to network.
 I am typing this on Linux.
 Awesome!

 ## Comments